reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

     ![The Close + discard changes button is highlighted.](media/closenotebook.png "closenotebook")

     ![The Close + discard changes button is highlighted.](media/notebook-close-discard-changes.png "Discard changes?")

+    > **Note**: If you get error while performing this step, you can change the sparkpool to sparkpool02 and try re-running the steps.

 12. Now, select **Data** from the left-hand menu.